simple-configuration-server/website/index.md

 nav_order: 1
 ---
 # Simple Configuration Server (SCS)

+{: .fs-6 .fw-300 }
+A Server for hosting configuration files and variables that's designed to be simple do deploy and use

 With SCS, you can host directories with configuration files and variables directly over HTTP(S), like any other file-server.
 Unlike simple file-servers however, SCS offers the following: